ian-james-johnson/regression_project/readme.md

 The accessory files needed to run the notebook are: acquire.py, propare.py, and model.py
 In addition, a env.py or zillow.csv file is needed to get the data.
+To recreate the project, copy the repository to your drive and then run regression_project_v2.jpynb

 Data dictionary:
 bedroomcnt                        number of bedrooms